mainkoon81/ooo-Minkun-Model-Collection-II/README.md

    <img src="https://user-images.githubusercontent.com/31917400/52282688-e6f22300-2958-11e9-923a-5be3e22e8de9.jpg" />

 ### 2. Latent Dirichlet Allocation
  - LDA is a “generative probabilistic model” of a collection of **composites made up of parts**.
-In terms of topic modeling, the composites are `documents` and the parts are `words`.
+The composites are `documents` and the parts are `words` in terms of topic(LatentVariable) modeling.
  - The probabilistic topic model estimated by LDA consists of two tables (matrices):
    - 1st table: the probability of selecting a particular `part(word)` when sampling a particular **topic(category)**.
    - 2nd table: the probability of selecting a particular **topic(category)** when sampling a particular `document`.